 The Yanks jumped on Texas righty Robinson Tejada with four straight hits and a walk for four quick tallies in the bottom of the first in an eventual 6-2 win on May 9, 2007.
 Mike Mussina scattered three hits through six frames for the win, and Derek Jeter carried the 1,300th run of his career when he crossed with run number two.
 Jeter added a two-run double in the home fourth.

 On May 9, 2009, the Yankees legitimized a brief relationship with a veteran pitcher that did not work out very well for either party.
 First they needed to clear room on both their 40-man squad (they designated righthander Eric Hacker for assignment) and on their 25-man active roster (they optioned reliever David Robertson to the AAA Scranton-Wilkes Barre Yankees).
-At that point they were able to call up righthander Brett Tomko from Scranton-Wilkes Barre, but Tomko felt he never got a chance before being released later that season and on the one hand.
+At that point they were able to call up righthander Brett Tomko from Scranton-Wilkes Barre, but Tomko felt he never got a chance before being released later that season.
 He was able to extract a little revenge later that year, as he got the W in a shutout vs. the Yanks while pitching for Oakland.

 On May 9, 1999, Yankee reliever Mike Stanton made his first career start, and gathered the win in a 6-1 victory over Seattle.
 He set a major league record by relieving in 552 games prior to his first start.
 Interestingly, the pitcher whose record he broke (at 443 appearances) was Gary Lavelle, who has served as pitching coach for the Yankees’ AA affiliate Trenton Thunder.
 In Stanton’s win, Derek Jeter reached Jeff Fassero for a two-run homer in the first, and Bernie Williams stroked three hits and drove in two.